 Lend a Hand

 While monetary donations are always appreciated, they're not the only way that families can get involved.
-Here are some active ways that you and your kids can help out:
+Here are other ways that you and your kids can help out:

 - Organize a fundraiser.
 Perhaps you could help your place of worship or local school organize a fundraiser to collect money or supplies for disaster victims.
 For a donation drive, ask the organization you'd like to donate to whether it needs the items you plan to send.
 Sometimes, charities get too many donations and have to spend money storing or handling the excess items.